Meet Our Team

 Princeton in Asia Fellow

-May is Xizhou’s social butterfly—when she’s not taking pictures of every dog she encounters, she’s catching up on the recent goings-on about town.
+May is Xizhou’s social butterfly!when she is not taking pictures of every dog she encounters, she’s catching up on the recent goings-on about town.
 You’ll find her chowing down on noodles, cracking incredibly cheesy jokes, and developing education programs and social media strategies, all while wrapped in six layers of clothing!